Skip Navigation LinksAnimalBites

 Animal Bite Care

-If you are bitten or scratched by an animal, it is important to thoroughly clean the wound.
+If you are bitten or scratched by an animal, it is important to thoroughly clean the wound to prevent infection.
 Wash the bite area with soap and keep the area under running water for 5 minutes to help flush out bacteria.
 While many animal bites aren't serious, some bites can cause injuries and infections that need medical care.
 If you develop pain, redness, swelling, or discharge (fluid or pus) from the bite wound site, seek medical care. ā€‹ā€‹

 Person washing a wound on their hand under running water.